aourednik/historical-basemaps/README.md

 3. areas of civilizations actually overlap, especially in ancient history, and that
 4. overlaying these ancient vector maps on contemporary physical maps can be misleading; rivers, lakes, shorelines _do_ change very much over millenia; think for instance about the evolution of the [Aral sea](https://en.wikipedia.org/wiki/Aral_Sea) since the 1980s.

+When editing, please consider that the primary purpose of this repository is to facilitate mapping historical regions.
+There are, today, many examples of disputed territories.
+Contemporary India, for instance, has [territorial disputes with China, Pakistan and Nepal](https://en.wikipedia.org/wiki/List_of_disputed_territories_of_India).
+A solution could be to draw the borders of the India polygon as perceived / recognized by the Indian governement, leaving the polygons of the surrounding countrieds intact (i.e. as perceived by the governments of those countries).
+In this manner, overlaps could help to identify disputed regions.
+I hope such issues can be solved in a diplomatic manner, like they have been between India and Bangladesh in 2015 or India and Sri Lanka in 1974.

-Finally, note that overlapping areas are useally dealt with as topological errors in traditional GIS.
-Fuzzy borders are difficult to handle.
+Overlapping areas are useally dealt with as topological errors in traditional GIS, but some overlaps make sense in the case of this repository.
+Also, an interesting GIS question is how to map fuzzy borders of regions of decreasing inflience, as would apply to Antiquity.
 Certainly a field to investigate...

 ## Projection